rkusa/DATIS/README.md

 3. Open DCS go to OPTIONS -> SPECIAL -> DCS ATIS, enter the API key into "Google Cloud Access Key" textfield and save

 Once you start a mission that contains a pattern as described in the next section, DATIS runs automatically (expects a SRS server to run locally on the default SRS ports).

+If the ATIS is not working, you might find some helpful information in the log file at `DCS.openbeta\Logs\DATIS.log`.

 ## Mission Setup